Table of Contents

 - Continuous possession: It must be established that the possession of the property was continuous without any interruptions by the owner or any other person.

-Under some circumstances, the legal concept known as adverse possession lets someone claim ownership of land or property after having possession for a designated duration.
-To properly claim adverse possession, nevertheless, a number of key legal criteria have to be satisfied and submit the documents needed for adverse possession.
+Under some circumstances, the legal concept of adverse possession lets someone claim ownership of land or property after having possession for a designated duration.
+To properly claim adverse possession, however, a number of key legal criteria have to be satisfied, and the documents needed for adverse possession must be submitted.
 These requirements guarantee that the claim is legally accepted and legitimate.

 Continuous and Uninterrupted Possession